-The sessions will be held in-person following the same guidelines as in-person classes.
+The sessions will typically be held in-person following the same guidelines as in-person classes.
 To encourage meaningful discussion and full engagement, the sessions will not be streamed or recorded.

 If the FAQs below do not address your questions, please reach out to the FACCE committee co-chairs, Joseph Flynn and Katy Jaekel.

-The sessions will be held in-person following the same guidelines as in-person classes.
+The sessions will typically be held in-person following the same guidelines as in-person classes.
 To encourage meaningful discussion and full engagement, the sessions will not be streamed or recorded.

 While we encourage participation in all of the sessions for the greatest impact, we understand that everyone has busy lives.
 Please attend as many sessions as you can.